jamie2210/CI_MS1_TBC/README.md

 ## Project Goals

 Primary goal is to provide an informative good-looking website that showcases Tooting Boxing Club and encourages the user to come to the gym, buy classes or 1-1's or get in touch via the website.
+It is designed to ensure access to a returning users main objectives (contact, purchases and bookings) is user friendly and efficient.

 ### User Goals
 - A well displayed easy to navigate website.
-- Clear indication to what we and who we are and what's on offer.
+- Clear information on what the club does and offers.
 - Easy access to get in touch for more information.
 - Visual display of the club to help user see and get and feel for the gym.
 - Call to action buttons to allow a user-friendly experience buying and booking classes.
-- Enough information on the club, owners, coaches and classes for the user to have a good understanding of the company and its employees.
+- Enough information on the club, owners, coaches, and classes for the user to have a good understanding of the company and its employees.

 ### Site Owner Goals
-- Increase in the number of members.
+- Increase in the number of paying clients.
 - Promote the business.
 - Provide a way for new and existing clients to contact the gym.
 - Provide easy access to booking class and arranging private sessions.